danielstpaul/CV/README.md

 |Other|Heroku, GitHub Version Control, Stand Ups |Yeoman, Agile Sprints, Hosting, ASP.NET |

 #### Data Visualisation
 Developed a liking to data visualisation during my time as a sports performance analyst.
-Developed my skills with small scale data projects (blogs can be read [here](http://www.visualperformanceanalysis.com/sports-blogs/race-distribution-elite-male-400m-hurdlers-part-1/)) and started working on larger data when working with Sport Wales where I used Excel and [Tableau](http://www.tableau.com/).
+Developed my skills with small scale data projects (blogs can be read through [LinkedIn](http://uk.linkedin.com/in/danielstpaul/)) and started working on larger data when working with Sport Wales where I used Excel and [Tableau](http://www.tableau.com/).
 Introduction to open-source APIs has got me interested in working with similar types of data on the web.
 The opportunity to further explore this would be ideal.

 #### Ruby & Javascript